It’s a freaking VH1 special …

 Making the ‘Goddess’ an official moniker

-November 5th, 2007, by The Goddess
+November 5th, 2007, 1:26 PM by Goddess

 So I had this bright idea last week, that I should get licensed in my field.
 Because, hell, I’m looked at as the designated “expert” on certain topics anyway, so why not actually get the piece of paper that justifies it?